centrifuge/centrifuge-chain/README.md

   <h2 align="center">Centrifuge Chain</h2>

   <p align="center">
-    The layer-1 blockchain for real-world assets, built on <a href="https://docs.substrate.io/" target="_blank">Substrate</a>.
+    The layer-1 blockchain for real-world assets, built on <a href="https://docs.substrate.io/">Substrate</a>.
     <br />
     <a href="https://docs.centrifuge.io/build/cent-chain/"><strong>Read the documentation »</strong></a>
   </p>
 </p>

 ## About Centrifuge
-Centrifuge Protocol is the Layer 1 (L1) protocol for bringing “real-world assets” (RWAs) on the blockchain creating the first global on-chain credit market.
-Centrifuge allows anyone to launch an on-chain credit fund creating collateral backed pools of assets.
-This on-chain securitization	 offers access to DeFi liquidity for any business and brings credit investment opportunities to DeFi protocols, institutional investors and retail investors alike.

-Doing so will bring economic value from the real-world into DeFi, which in turn will help increase its mass adoption.
-Leveraging DeFi to finance these assets will be pivotal in building a more efficient, transparent, open, scalable financial system.
+Centrifuge is the infrastructure that facilitates the decentralized financing of real-world assets natively on-chain, creating a fully transparent market which allows borrowers and lenders to transact without unnecessary intermediaries.
+Asset pools are fully collateralized, liquidity providers have legal recourse, and the protocol is asset-class agnostic with pools for assets spanning mortgages, invoices, microlending and consumer finance.
+Ultimately, the protocol aims to lower the cost of borrowing for businesses around the world, while providing DeFi users with a stable source of collateralized yield that is uncorrelated to the volatile crypto markets.
+By bringing the entire structured credit market on-chain across securitization, tokenization, privacy, governance, and liquidity integrations, Centrifuge is building a more transparent, affordable, and limitless financial system.

 ## Building blocks
 The Substrate runtime makes use of various custom pallets that are found in the crates folder.